-:: F+

-Name

-Date of Birth

-Address, including postcode

-Are you a resident of the UK?
-Yes/No

-Have you lived in the UK for the last 3 years?
-Yes/No

-Have you provided evidence that you have met the entry criteria for Sixth Form?
-Yes/No

-Have you provided evidence that you have met the entry criteria for your subjects?
-Yes/No

-My course is a full time course, in excess of 580 hours per year Yes/No

-I confirm that I am not enrolled with any other institution or provider.
-Yes/No

-I understand that I must attend all 'qualification' (e.g. lessons) and 'non-qualification' (e.g. assembly) hours, as per my timetable.
-Yes/No

-Your subjects Course start and end date

-1 Start 01/09/23 - 31/08/25

-2 Start 01/09/23 - 31/08/25

-3 Start 01/09/23 - 31/08/25

-4 Start 01/09/23 - 31/08/2

-EPQ/Core Maths/Study Skills (delete as applicable) Start 01/09/23 - 31/08/24

-I have read and understood the expectations of Churchill Academy Sixth Form.
-I understand that failure to keep to the expectations set out above can lead to termination of my place at Churchill Academy's Sixth Form.
+Name Date of Birth in a parada citra a parada Address, including postcode Are you a resident of the UK?
+Yes/No Have you lived in the UK for the last 3 years?
+Yes/No Have you provided evidence that you have met the entry criteria for Sixth Form?
+Yes/No Have you provided evidence that you have met the entry criteria for your subjects?
+Yes/No My course is a full time course, in excess of 580 hours per year Yes/No I confirm that I am not enrolled with any other institution or provider.
+Yes/No I understand that I must attend all 'qualification' (e.g. lessons) and 'non-qualification' (e.g. assembly) hours, as per my timetable.
+Yes/No Your subjects Course start and end date 1 Start 01/09/24 - 31/08/26 2 Start 01/09/24 - 31/08/26 3 Start 01/09/24 - 31/08/26 4 Start 01/09/24 - 31/08/25 EPQ/Core Maths/Study Skills (delete as applicable) Start 01/09/24 - 31/08/25 If you have a reduced curriculum for medical rea No' Only add a 4th subject if you are studying 4 A le isons and are not studying three subjects, please circle o keep to the expectations set out above can lead lixth Form. nurchill Academy Sixth Form.
+I understand that failure I to termination of my place at Churchill Academy's understand that photographs taken in school he school website, social media, and across the may be used for marketing purposes, including on a LSP.